elibroftw/music-caster/README.md

 In addition, I collect MAC and IP addresses in a Google Excel Sheet.
 Only I have access to this data, I will NEVER give it to anyone else.
 - MAC so that I know how many users (450+)
-- IP because I plan on plotting points on a map (for my curiosity)
+- IP because I can do something [cool](https://github.com/elibroftw/music-caster/wiki)

 ## UI Keyboard Shortcuts
 There exists keyboard shortcuts.
 I will finish this table later.